noahweingand/producer-db/README.md

     * make on update cascades and on delete cascades
     * consider adding boolean admin attribute to users table so only admins can delete a producer
     * consider option if someone wants to add more credits to a specific song
-    * procedure for adding daws to a producer

 ### Links for developing